How to Beat the Crowds at 15 Popular Tourist Attractions

 Netfalls Remy Musser/Shutterstock

 The Louvre is one of the most popular museums on the planet.
 If waiting around in line to get in isn’t the way you prefer to spend your sojourn to Paris, consider purchasing a reserved time slot ticket.
 This will give you entry to the pyramid within a half-hour window.
-The Louvre is also open until 9:45 p.m. on Wednesdays and Fridays, if you’re up for some late-night art peeping.
-You might want to skip the 50 most overrated tourist attractions in the world.
+The Louvre is also open until 9:45 p.m. on Wednesdays and Fridays if you’re up for some late-night art peeping.
+Not a fan of lines?
+You should go right ahead and skip the 50 most overrated tourist attractions in the world.

 Stonehenge: Wiltshire, United Kingdom